-Note: The standard rate of VAT was increased to 20 per cent on 04 January 2011.
+Note: In the UK, the standard rate of VAT was increased to 20 per cent on 04 January 2011.

 Other goods and services, such as books and children's clothing, are zero-rated.
 Certain goods and services are exempt from VAT, and you cannot charge VAT on these sales.
 Exempt supplies include postal services, sale of land or property and certain types of education and health care.